 Stuhr Museum of the Prairie Pioneer is at 3133 US 34W.
 This 200-acre living-history complex tells the story of pioneer life and town building in Nebraska.
-Visitors to the Stuhr Building, designed by noted architect Edward Durell Stone, see a multimedia presentation, rotating exhibits and displays about Nebraska history 1860-1920.
+Visitors to the Stuhr Building, designed by noted architect Edward Durell Stone, see rotating exhibits and displays about Nebraska history 1860-1920.
 Native American and Old West artifacts are displayed in the Gus Fonner Rotunda.

 Picnicking is permitted.
 Time: Allow 4 hours minimum.